rbms-bsc/DCRMR/_pages/Phys-desc/Base-material.md

 >Source code of term: <CITE>rdamat</CITE>
 >>(*Comment*: Example includes the MARC source code of term for clarity)

 <a name="6.25.3.2">6.25.3.2</a> If none of the terms in the RDA vocabulary is appropriate, record another suitable term from a standardized vocabulary and indicate its source.
-Prefer the [RBMS Controlled vocabularies: Paper terms](http://rbms.info/vocabularies/paper/alphabetical_list.htm){:target="_blank"} for terms for specific types of paper.
+Prefer the [Controlled Vocabulary for Rare Materials Cataloging](https://id.loc.gov/vocabulary/rbmscv.html){:target="_blank"} for terms for specific types of paper.

 >**Example:**
 >Base material: <CITE>Japan vellum</CITE>